 If you invest in our ADSs, your interest will be diluted to the extent of the difference between the initial public offering price per ADS and our net tangible book value per ADS after this offering.
 Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.
-The total number of outstanding shares that we use in the calculation of per share values does not include 9,523,900 and 13,031,720 ordinary shares issued to Genetron Health (Hong Kong) Limited and EVER PRECISE INVESTMENTS LIMITED, respectively, our employee shareholding platforms established to hold the ordinary shares underlying the restricted shares and options granted under the 2019 Plan.
+For the purpose of assessing the effect of dilution only, the calculations in the tables below are based on 126,595,000 ordinary shares outstanding as of March 31, 2020 (as disclosed in Note 9 to our financial statements for the three month ended March 31, 2019 and 2020 included elsewhere in this prospectus), which are derived from (i) 141,478,000 ordinary shares issued and outstanding as of March 31, 2020, which is calculated by excluding 9,523,900 and 13,031,720 ordinary shares issued to Genetron Health (Hong Kong) Limited and EVER PRECISE INVESTMENTS LIMITED, respectively, our employee shareholding platforms established to hold the ordinary shares underlying the restricted shares and options granted under the 2019 Plan, from 164,033,620 ordinary shares issued (see "Description of Share Capital"), less (ii) 14,883,000 ordinary shares issued but are held in escrow and deemed as treasury shares as of March 31, 2020.
+See Note 16 to our financial statements for the three months ended March 31, 2019 and 2020 included elsewhere in this prospectus.

-Our net tangible book value as of March 31, 2020 was approximately US\$ per ordinary share and US\$ per ADS.
+Our net tangible book value as of March 31, 2020 was approximately US\$(267.02) million or US\$(2.11) per ordinary share and US\$(10.55) per ADS.
 Net tangible book value per ordinary share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of ordinary shares outstanding.
 Dilution is determined by subtracting net tangible book value per ordinary share from the public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after March 31, 2020, other than to give effect to (i) the conversion of all of our issued and outstanding preferred shares into 220,332,100(1) ordinary shares on a one-for-one basis, and (ii) our issuance and sale of ADSs offered in this offering at an assumed initial public offering price of US\$ per ADS, being the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been approximately US\$ million, or US\$ per ordinary share and US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after March 31, 2020, other than to give effect to (i) the conversion of all of our issued and outstanding preferred shares into 220,332,100(1) ordinary shares on a one-for-one basis, and (ii) our issuance and sale of ADSs offered in this offering at the initial public offering price of US\$16.00 per ADS after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been approximately US\$279.71 million, or US\$0.66 per ordinary share and US\$3.30 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$2.54 per ordinary share, or US\$12.70 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at the assumed initial public offering price per ordinary share is and all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per ordinary share is US\$3.20 and all ADSs are exchanged for ordinary shares: